 The stereotype of a technically brilliant support engineer is of a great brain but perhaps not so acute personal skills.
 However true that may or not be, putting some simple customer support processes and actions in place can head off trouble long before the customer reaches for the phone to demand a chargeback.

-How To Get a Tech Support Payment Gateway for your Business
+Getting a High-Risk Payment Gateway for Tech Support Business

-Tech support is not the only sector that is considered high risk by acquiring banks and the card processing industry.
+A payment gateway for your tech support business is not the only sector that is considered high risk by acquiring banks and the card processing industry.
 All payment service providers have their own internal rules and guidelines for assessing risk and their own list of what industries are considered high risk.
 There are about 60 in total on the high risk industries list.

 In response, specialist payment processing providers have sprung up to meet the challenges of handling credit card payments for these businesses.
 No one provider covers all the high risk industries.
 Instead, each of them specializes in one or more and gets to understand it inside out.

 We at SecureGlobalPay have built relationships with an extensive network of these banks and service providers, both in the US and overseas.
-We know which ones welcome applications from your tech support business.
+With many years if experince in delaing with high-risk merchant accounts, you can rest assured that we will welcome your payment gateway for tech support business application with open arms

 Start today.
 Click here for our online application form.
 Usually we are able to get back to you with a status update within 4-5 days.